ryanozx/tp/docs/team/ryanozx.md

   * Highlights:
     * Created Range class to guarantee that the start dates will not occur after the end dates, and provided the option of whether to enforce non-null start and end dates
+* **Bug Fixes**:
+  * Fix bug where changing an employee's name does not update the name in the leave application ([#178](https://github.com/AY2324S1-CS2103T-W11-1/tp/pull/178))
+* Refactor various parts of the codebase to improve code readability and promote code reuse ([#165](https://github.com/AY2324S1-CS2103T-W11-1/tp/pull/165) and others)
 * **Project Management**
   * Set up Issues tracker in the repo
   * Set up milestones v1.1 - v1.4 and assigned issues to rest of the team
+  * Managed release of v1.3.2 and v1.4
+  * Helped triage bug reports to determine further action for milestone v1.4